 You will likely feel soreness in your chest for the next 2-3 weeks.
 You may need pain medication for the first week following surgery, depending on your pain tolerance.
-Most patients are able to return to work and light activities within a week or two of breast reduction surgery, but it is important to schedule time off following your surgery to allow you to properly heal.
+Most of our Houston breast reduction patients are able to return to work and light activities within a week or two, but it is important to schedule time off following your surgery to allow you to properly heal.

 You will also likely notice changes to the sensitivity of your nipples and areolas.
 This is usually temporary, although in some cases it could take up to a year before sensation returns to normal.
 There will also be swelling after surgery that takes several weeks to go down.
 This is normal and should be taken into consideration as you evaluate the procedure.